NWuensche/TrilexNotifier/README.md

 ## How to build a jar
 1. `mvn clean package`
-2. Look for .jar in `target` folder.
+2. Look for the .jar in `target` folder.